Iza-H/AddressBook/README.md

 * possibility of presentation of user contacts;
 * ability to add new contacts;
-* possibility to change the values.
+* possibility of changing the values.
+* possibility of deleting of contacts

 ##Architecture:
-The application consists of two partes:
+The application consists of two parts:

-* first which allows to show all contacts.
+* first one which allows to show all contacts.
-* second which is used to add new contacts.
+* second one which is used to add new contacts.

 The change between them can be done using buttons located at the right top part of the page.